My oldest loves to cook. Being a kid, his favorite things to cook are typically desserts.

 - 1 1/2 cups milk and 1/2 cup milk (this makes more sense to me than saying “2 cups milk, divided”)

-- 4 Tablespoons sweetener (I use honey or Rapadura)
+- 4 Tablespoons sweetener (you can use honey, sugar or Rapadura)

 - 3 Tablespoons cornstarch